SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_GRB550.md

 ### Creation

-This element is automatically created by the element using the **Axon ACP Frame Manager** driver, but can be used as standalone driver.
+This element is automatically created by the element using the **Axon ACP Frame Manager** connector, but can be used as standalone connector.

 ## Usage